aagricola/18-NM/08-week_Processing/README.md

 # Week 7: Critique

 ## Today:
-- Presentation from Eunice
+- Presentation from Evan
-- Set up Projects
-- Critique (participation is graded)
-- Document & Submit to your folder
+- Poetic Computation / Code in Art
 - Intro to coding with Processing
+  - Intro to processing
+  - Coding Environment
+  - Code Structure
+  - Built in Shape Functions
+  - Color Functions
-- hmmmm what
+  - pImage
-git config --global user.email aagricola
+  - Built in Variables (mouseX, mouseY, width, height)

 ## Poetic Computation

-git config --global user.email aagricola@mica.edu

 *"The main challenge is trying to create work that touches people at an emotional level, as opposed to them thinking about the technology or wondering how it was made.
 Making poems, not demos, is how we refer to it, i.e. making work that is like a poem, short yet dense, re-tellable, rhythmic, meaningful as opposed to a demo that just feels like technology for technology's sake. "*    -Zach Lieberman